Obert Mpofu

-Obert Moses Mpofu is a Zimbabwean politician, who served as Minister of Home Affairs from 2017 to September 2018.
+Obert Moses Mpofu (born 12 October 1951) is a Zimbabwean politician, who served as Minister of Home Affairs from 2017 to September 2018.
 Previously he was Minister of Macro-Economic Planning and Investment Promotion; Minister of Industry and International Trade; Minister of Mines and Mining Development; and Minister of Transport and Infrastructure Development.
 The Cabinet of Zimbabwe was later dissolved on 27 November 2017.
 He was reappointed as Minister of Home Affairs in Mnangagwa's first cabinet on 30 November 2017.
 The Culture portfolio was added to his ministry.
 Mpofu was later removed from the Zimbabwe cabinet in September 2018.

+Personal life

+Obert Mpofu was a member of the Hwange community, he grew up in Matabeleland North Province in Jambezi Village in the Zambezi Valley of Hwange District.
+He was the younger brother of Robert Moses Mpofu, a war hero from the Zimbabwe War of Independence.
+Obert Mpofu also served in the Zimbabwe War of Independence crossing over into Zambia in 1967 to be trained, although he primarily served as a messenger.

+He received a Bachelor of Commerce degree from the University of Delhi, MPS Masters in Policy Studies from the University of Zimbabwe, and a PhD in Policy Studies from Zimbabwe Open University.

 Political career

+Mpofu was first elected to parliament in 1980 as the Provincial Member for Matabeleland North.
+He again served in parliament as a non-constituency member from 1987 to 1990.
+In 1990 he was elected to parliament from Bubi-Umguza where he served until 1999.

-Mpofu, previously the Governor of Matabeleland North Province, was appointed as Minister of Industry and International Trade in mid-April 2005, following the March 2005 parliamentary election.
+In 2000 he was appointed as the Governor of Matabeleland North Province, a post he held until 2008.

+Mpofu was appointed as Minister of Industry and International Trade in mid-April 2005, following the March 2005 parliamentary election.
 He was placed on the United States sanctions list in 2003.